sillascavalcanti/Dev_Learning_landing_page/README.md

 ## English
 ### Description
-The Dev Learning Landing Page project is a homepage designed to promote and facilitate access to educational content related to software development.
+The Dev Learning Page project is a homepage designed to promote and facilitate access to educational content related to software development.
 The page offers a user-friendly and intuitive interface, allowing users to find resources and useful information to improve their programming skills.

 ### Features
 - **Responsive Design:** Adaptable to different devices and screen sizes.